maar-ten/pong-online/README.md

 Pong is a classic video game created in the 70s by [Atari](https://en.wikipedia.org/wiki/Pong).
 I recreated this game as the final project for the CS50 computer science course that I did in 2020.

-The goal of this project is to recreate an online multiplayer version of the original Pong game.
+The goal of this project is to create an online multiplayer version of the original Pong game.

 Development
 ---